 This page was updated January 31 to reflect some changes.

 The Ellerbe Rescue Squad building at 106 Sunset Avenue is race day

-Rescue Squad and the finish line will be on Sunset Avenue near their
+headquarters and the finish line will be on Sunset Avenue nearby.
+The start is

 Marathon map Half marathon map

 Packet Pick-up...Masks required at packet pick-up

 Early packet pick-up will be available Friday evening from 5:00 p.m. until